What Is CoolSculpting®?

 Are There Any Side Effects to CoolSculpting?

 Side effects from CoolSculpting are typically well tolerated and fade as the body heals.
 During the treatment session, you may feel pulling, mild pinching, intense cold, and cramping.
 As the area becomes numb over the course of 5 to 10 minutes, this discomfort gradually fades.
 After the procedure, you may experience redness, swelling, bruising, itching, and sensitivity in the treatment area.
 These effects typically subside within a few days or weeks.
+Another rare risk of CoolSculpting is the development of paradoxical adipose hyperplasia (PAH).
+This extremely rare condition can be a result of CoolSculpting treatment where the targeted fat and tissue increases instead of being eliminated.
+This occurs in only .0051% of cryolipolysis patients.
 More details about the possible risks and side effects of CoolSculpting will be described to you in detail during your consultation, allowing you to make an informed decision about your body contouring treatment.

 What Alternatives Are There to CoolSculpting?